South African Springbok Sosaties

 South African game recipe for Springbok Sosaties

-Traditionally sosaties were always cooked over glowing hot also look at, Tapestry Weaving coals, and so this is the way we suggest you cook these.
+Traditionally sosaties were always cooked over glowing hot have a look at, North Indian Cuisine coals, and so this is the way we suggest you cook these.

 Ingredients